ValentinMoreau08/Projet-Startup-POC-Front/README.md

 * Run command `adb reverse tcp:8180 tcp:8180` so that you can access your api from your localhost:8180
 * Inside Projet-Startup-POC-Front/template_src use command : `cordova run android`
-* Note: You can also find the apk in the root of the project
+* Note: You can also find the apk in the root of the project **Requirements:** _You are going to need JDK8 to run the android version, cordova does not support other JDK version.

 ## Composition